Waterproof vs. Water Resistant Flooring

 Water.
 Being resisted.
 Heh.

 Water resistance in flooring means that the particular element of flooring has been designed to withstand water better than it normally would.
 Usually this means 'longer'.
-With hard surfaces, most flooring is designed to be able to have some water on top for a while before it will soak through, giving you time to take care of the spill before it can affect the floor.
+With hard surfaces, most flooring is designed to be able to have some water on top for a while before it will soak through, giving you time to take care of the spill before it can badly affect the floor.
 Just about all laminates claim this.
 The aluminum oxide coating most of them have is pretty much waterproof, but the seams, those tiny gaps between planks?
 They aren't, so the floor isn't.
 In those gaps, you usually have exposed core, and as a general rule, exposed wood-stuff will eventually soak in water and expand.

 Are there better seams?

 The seams in your laminate floors may have a chemical seal, like Click Guard, they may be waxed (another method of preventing water penetration) or they may just be exposed core.
 When a laminate floor claims to have a water resistant core, it means that core material has been designed to hold off soaking up water that has gotten through the gaps.
-It won't hold it off forever.
-With water resistant floors, you have some time to get to a spill, but you definitely need to get to it.

 And water resistant flooring cannot handle flooding, say from a broken water pipe.
 Even with a protected seam, if your whole floor is under an inch of water, the resistance element is no longer a factor you can count on, which is why we soaked our pieces for 3 days in the aquarium.
 You saw the swelling that came about as a result.